lettre/lettre.rs/content/post/lettre-0-10-0-rc-1.md

 * The `serde-impls` feature has been renamed to `serde`.
 To migrate, rename the feature.
 * `FileTransport` writes emails into `.eml` instead of `.json`

-If you need help or advice, please start a [discussion](https://github.com/lettre/lettre/discussions) in the repository.
+If you need help or advice, please take a look at the [examples](https://github.com/lettre/lettre/tree/master/examples) or start a [discussion](https://github.com/lettre/lettre/discussions) in the repository.

 ## Road to 1.0